-This came through my inbox a week ago from one of the ‘ukulele mailing lists I belong to.
+This came through my inbox years ago from one of the ‘ukulele mailing lists I belong to.
 I read with fascination, as this piece of the Hawaiian language and culture was so beautifully presented by Aunty Anuhea.
 I contacted Aunty Anuhea for permission to reprint her message on this site.
 She responded and said that I may.
-I hope you gain as much as I did from this letter.
+I hope you gain as much as I did from her letter.

 “I am of Hawaiian ancestry, born and raised in Hawai’i.
 As a child the Hawaiian language was never spoken conversationally in our home, the result of prohibition in the mid to late 1800’s.
 My fluent-speaking grandparents never spoke the language to us, my parents understood it but did not speak it.
 None of my brothers and sisters (8 of us) understood it or spoke it.
 The only time we articulated the language in an expressive and extended way was while singing the traditional songs and hymns.
 Over the years we have learned bits and pieces but we are still far from fluent.

 One thing I do know is the correct Hawaiian spelling of the name of the instrument we are all enjoying … ‘ukulele.
 The Hawaiian spelling includes the ‘okina (‘) at the beginning.
 The ‘okina is one of 8 consonants in the Hawaiian alphabet and is written as an apostrophe which curves toward the next letter [like a small number “6” ~BB].
 I find it interesting that the Hawaiian/English dictionary lists ukulele (without the ‘okina) in the English section and translates it to Hawaiian as ‘ukulele (with the ‘okina).
 Another Hawaiian word which begins with an ‘okina is ‘ohana.
 Please check the online Hawaiian/English dictionary at ulukau.org to verify the information I have shared here.